 It's safe to say Muhammad has a career tons of girls aspire to: She challenged stereotypes when she became the first Olympian from the U.S. to compete while wearing a hijab, was one of Time magazine's "100 Most Influential People" of 2016, and recently launched the clothing line, Louella.

 "One of four girls, I played with Barbies until I was about 15, so it's hard to explain how excited I am," Muhammad tells us.
 "To have Barbie be the first big company to have a doll in hijab is really cool and groundbreaking.
-What I love most about this moment is that young girls in the future will be able to see that representation on a shelf when they walk into a toy store that has never been there before."
+What I love most about this moment is that young girls will be able to walk into a toy store and see that representation that has never been there before."
 (ICYMI, this year Nike became the first sportswear giant to make a performance hijab.)

 Thank you @Mattel for announcing me as the newest member of the @Barbie Shero family!
 The Barbie Shero Program recognizes women who break boundaries to inspire the next generation of girls and I am so excited to join this incredible group of women.
 I’m proud to know that little girls everywhere can now play with a Barbie who chooses to wear hijab!
 This is a childhood dream come true #shero